Impact Factor: 1.2

 • Support initiatives to educate researchers on publication ethics.

-• Analyze the effects of the journal’s policies on author and reviewer behavior and review policies, if necessary, to encourage responsible behavior and discourage poor behavior.
+• Analyze the effects of the journal’s policies on authors’ and reviewers’ behavior and, if necessary, review policies to encourage responsible behavior.

 • Ensure that any press releases issued by the journal reflect the message of the article reported and place it in context.